 Years 13 & 14

 At Post 16, opportunities are given for students to consider future options and build upon skills and knowledge gained in Years 11 and 12.
-Additional time is devoted to preparation for options post 18 ie. Further Education, Higher Education (UCAS Process), Apprenticeships and the world of work.
+Additional time is devoted to preparation for options post 18 including Further Education, Higher Education (UCAS Process), Apprenticeships and the world of work.
+Students are encouraged to attend Careers Conventions and Careers Fairs such as The BGS Careers and Universities’ Fair, 10th February 2023.

 Within the Careers Department we promote an interactive approach to developing skills and encouraging students to embrace life-long learning.

-Click HERE to view he Parent's Options Booklet at KS5
+Click HERE to view the Parent's Options Booklet for KS5

 Our Head of Department, Mrs Gethin, is more than happy to meet with students to discuss their individual pathway.

-The Head of Careers is assisted by one other member of staff Mrs Dempster with the support of two Careers Advisers from the Northern Ireland Careers Service.
+The Head of Careers is assisted by Mrs Dempster and Ms Canavan with the support of our staff, and a Careers Adviser from the Northern Ireland Careers Service.
 There is a designated Careers Library within the main Library housing a range of careers literature.
-Web resources and relevant software are available through the school network and links are signposted on the next page.
+Web resources are signposted on departmental noticeboards and on Google Classrooms.

 Head of Department

-Mrs Gethin, B.A (Hons); PGCE(Dist); CPD Careers Education, Information, Advice and Guidance.
-Mrs Gethin is currently the chair of the NDALC Careers Group.
+Mrs Gethin, B.A (Hons); PGCE(Distinction); CPD Careers Education, Information, Advice and Guidance.

 It’s not what you achieve, it’s what you overcome.
 That’s what defines your career.